alphagov/paas-tech-docs/source/documentation/monitoring_apps/logs.md

 1. Select __Apply__ once the code is valid.
 If this is not possible, check you have copied the code correctly or contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) .
 1. Go back to the Logit dashboard once the following message appears: “Filters have been applied to logstash, logstash will be restarted, this may take up to 2 minutes”.

+This configuration will result in application logs with two different levels of severity.
+Lines output from the app's `stdout` will have a `syslog_severity` of `informational` and lines output from the app's `stderr` will have a `syslog_severity` of `error`.
+For finer-grained severity levels, the logstash filter would need to be customized to extract this information from line contents.

 ### Configure app

 1. Select __Settings__ for the stack you want to use.